gradle/gradle/design-docs/ide-integration.md

 - Should other tasks for a `BuildableModelElement` be private, regardless of group attribute?

+### GRADLE-2017 - Correctly map libraries to IDEA dependency scope

+TBD

+#### Test cases

+- When using the tooling API to fetch the IDEA model or the `idea` task to generate the IDEA project files, verify that:
+    - When a java project has a dependency declared for `testCompile` and `runtime`, the dependency appears with `test` and `runtime` scopes only.
+    - When a java project has a dependency declared for `testRuntime` and `runtime`, the dependency appears with `runtime` scope only.
+    - When a java project has a dependency declared for `compile` and `testCompile`, the dependency appears with `compile` scope only.
+    - When a war project has a dependency declared for `providedCompile` and `compile`, the dependency appears with `provided` scope only.

 ## Feature - Tooling API client cancels an operation

 Add some way for a tooling API client to request that an operation be cancelled.